It’s always a pleasure to play with the brilliant Junior Mack, one of several regular special guests with the Big in China band:

 We play throughout the New Jersey and the New York metro area and are available for club dates and private parties.
 With proper notice, we can arrange special guests, including members of the Dickey Betts, Joe Cocker and Gregg Allman bands.

 We played a wonderful Tribute to Butch Trucks at NYC’s American Beauty club on 3/1/17 with a bevy of great special guests.
+This sold-out show became the birth of Friends of the Brothers, the nation’s leading celebration of the music of the Allman Brothers Band.
 Click here to learn more and see a host of videos.
-Here are a couple of distinct highlights:
+Here are a couple of highlights:

 “You Don’t Love Me”